jewettaij/visfd/doc/doc_filter_mrc.md

 by a factor which is roughly proportional to this number.
 The *fraction* parameter should lie in the range from 0 to 1.
-(Using *0.1* is a conservative choice, but you can often get away with using lower values.)

-If the resulting membranes stored in the "membrane_tv.rec" file are missing or are incomplete, then increase this number and try again.
+(Using *0.1* is a conservative choice, but you can often get away with using lower values.
+If the resulting surfaces are incomplete, it may help to increase this number and try again.)

 ### -connect threshold